netzherpes/Kim-Pong-with-Sound/README.md

 Original: J.Butterfield<br>
 Hack:  George W Hawkins<br>

-Hook up your Speakers to PA0 as described in the 1st.B.O.K
+Hook up your Speakers to PA0 as described in the KIM-1 manual page 57

 I changed some Variable addesses in the 0page to not double use it.
 No Idea if this does any difference, but for having a propper Listening it is helpful.